acltc/url-shortener-app/CHEATSHEET.md

 The **request.remote_ip** method is a special method available inside Rails controllers which allows us to see a user's IP address.
 Pretty cool!

-Next, let’s set up a link show page so a user can see number of visits for that link.
+Next, let's set up a link show page so a user can see number of visits for that link.

 Inside the links_controller: